This post may contain affiliate links. Please see our disclosure policy.

 I must say, I was VERY skeptical.
-While I love so many plant-based recipes like Sweet Potato Black Bean Chili and Vegetarian Fajitas, I was a bit skeptical I would be able to enjoy a vegan meatball as much as traditional meatballs.
+While I love vegan recipes like Sweet Potato Black Bean Chili and Vegetarian Fajitas, I didn't think that I would be able to enjoy a vegan meatball as much as traditional meatballs.
+But this is one simple plant-based recipe that nails it!

 How to Make Vegan Meatballs